 Located in the southwest of Europe, in the temperate zone of the northern hemisphere, Portugal’s climate is affected by four air masses.
 These are the polar sea air mass, that is cold and humid; the continental polar air mass, that is cold and dry; the continental tropical air mass, that is warm and dry; and the tropical sea air mass, that is warm and humid.

 Factors such as latitude, altitude and closeness to the sea, as well as the distance from the same and the relief along the coastline lead to some climatic diversity, but overall it can be considered temperate and Mediterranean, although there are four climate clusters that can be considered.

-The four air masses
+Climate in Portugal: the four air masses

 Northern coast: Mediterranean climate with a maritime influence